1893–94 United Counties League

-The 1894 United Counties League was a competition between West Midland, East Midland and Sheffield Clubs.It was won by Derby County.
+The 1894 United Counties League was a competition contested by West Midlands, East Midlands and Sheffield football clubs.
+It was won by Derby County.

 Format

 The competition was organised as two separate leagues with the winner of each league playing each other in a final to determine the overall winner.

 Group A contained four teams, Small Heath, Stoke, West Bromwich Albion and Wolverhampton Wanderers.

 Group B contained five teams, Derby County, Nottingham Forest, Notts County, Sheffield United and Sheffield Wednesday.